RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_3.rst

 1. we used `data-success-callback="displayBalance"` which should be accessible to the javascript context.
 2. we accessed the response sent from the server `data` which is a list of the results, we accessed the first item in that array, and got the `__balance__` property
-3. As now control is delegated to our callback, we're in charge to `unblockDiv`, or else the loader will keep on spinning.

 .. hint::
     The default success callback `$.ra.report_loader.loadComponents` checks for the existence of elements with attr `[data-report-chart]`